 Creating designs on metal plates using acids had already established itself for decorative armour when a chap named Daniel Hopfer had a bright idea sometime around the end of the 15th century.

 Historians believe Hopfer was the first to apply the same principle to printmaking and use etched metal plates to print designs on paper.
-And so the etching was born and the concept soon caught on among various artists of the Renaissance.
+And so the etching was born; the concept soon caught on among various artists of the Renaissance.

-The first 70 or so years of etched prints and the importance of this technological development form the core of a new exhibition at the Albertina: The Renaissance of Etching: from Dürer to Bruegel.
+The first 70 or so years this technological development form the core of a new exhibition at the Albertina: The Renaissance of Etching: from Dürer to Bruegel.

 The main attraction of etching lay in the (relatively) quick and easy way to create images and prints.
-Which is why various important personalities found themselves drawn to the technique.
+Which is why various important personalities took to the technique.